mohammad-ah/Android/Expenses/README.md

-This is the first project I worked on as a new Android Developer
+## This is the first project I worked on as a new Android Developer

+This project was added for two purposes:
+1. Learning Android Apps programming
+2. Practise some masters course material